pixiebrix/pixiebrix-extension/README.md

 **Why not Userscripts?**

-* **Development Learning Curve:** while better than Browser Extensions, developing userscripts that integrate with modern SaaS applications involves a steep learning curve.
+* **Development Learning Curve:** while better than browser extensions, developing userscripts that integrate with modern SaaS applications involves a steep learning curve.
 * **Security:** userscripts are just Javascript, and therefore can perform arbitrary behaviors including stealing your private data.
 PixieBrix's block and service model makes it easy to understand and control how your data is used.